-The opening narration states that the scene is the Tidewater region of coastal Georgia.
+The opening narration states that the story is set in the Tidewater region of coastal Georgia.
 But many outdoor scenes have mountains in the background, which are not found in coastal Georgia.
 See more »

 See more »